run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 The [runai submit](../cli-reference/runai-submit.md) function and its sibling the [runai submit-mpi](../cli-reference/runai-submit-mpi.md) function submit Run:AI jobs for execution.

 A job has a __status__.
 Once a job is submitted it goes through a number of statuses before ending in an __End State__.
-Most of these statuses originate in the underlying _Kubernetes_ infrastructure, but some are Run:AI specific.
+Most of these statuses originate in the underlying _Kubernetes_ infrastructure, but some are Run:AI-specific.

 The purpose of this document is to explain these statuses as well as the lifecycle of a Job.